Medically reviewed by

-As we have heart age calculators that determine your cardiovascular health, scientists have devised a machine that asses data patterns to predict a person’s sleep age – a projected age calculated by evaluating several factors that contribute to your overall health.
+Just as we have heart age calculators that determine cardiovascular health, scientists have devised a machine that asses data patterns to predict a person’s sleep age – a projected age calculated by evaluating several factors that contribute to your overall health.

 By comparing your actual age to your sleep age, scientists can predict mortality based on the assumption that the higher your sleep age, the more likely you are to suffer from a health issue.

 The study’s results found that people with older sleep ages than their chronological age were at an increased risk of mortality.
 These results can be backed up using evidence from previous studies that confirm the correlation between poor sleep and worsening conditions that contribute to all-purpose mortality, such as diabetes, obesity, and cancer, to name a few.

 Many people experience fragmented sleeping patterns because of many factors, including their jobs, looking after young children, and facing everyday life stresses.

 Fragmented sleep can be a short-term condition that comes to light following an event or stressor that’s added to an individual’s life, such as being a new parent.
 However, fragmented sleep can also occur due to a more sinister sleep condition that may warrant further treatment.